argemflores/argemflores/README.md

 `Under construction 🚧`

 🏢 I'm a senior engineer at a not-for-profit organization in the Philippines.
-My primary job is in back-end development: database, API, migration, and testing.
+My primary job is in back-end development.

 🏠 I like to explore new stuff, especially in software development, personal productivity, and gaming.